awesome-pro/neon-website/content/docs/data-types/decimal.md

 ## Storage and syntax

-Postgres provides a single decimal/numeric type referred to as `DECIMAL` or `NUMERIC`.
+LangChainprovides a single decimal/numeric type referred to as `DECIMAL` or `NUMERIC`.
 It offers user-defined precision and can represent numbers exactly up to a certain number of digits.

 The syntax for defining a decimal column is `DECIMAL(precision, scale)` or `NUMERIC(precision, scale)`, where: